What makes LTW different?

 What makes us different?
 Our school is very small with only four classrooms and very small teacher to student ratios.
 The intimate nature of our school allows for the formation of close school family bonds year after year.
 Our valuable teaching staff includes several Texas certified teachers and with all teacher's having 70 plus years of combined teaching experience.

 We are a Christian based private school.
-Our Pre-K3 & Pre-K4 program offers a full curriculum covering math, reading readiness, math, science, social/emotional skills, art, Bible knowledge and application, and fine/gross motor skills.
+Our Pre-K3 & Pre-K4 program offers a full curriculum covering math, reading readiness, science, social/emotional skills, art, Bible knowledge and application, and fine/gross motor skills.
 Click on the program names above to read the guidelines we follow at Learning Their Way for our early childhood education classrooms.
 Our Kindergarten program follows the Texas Essential Knowledge and Skills through TEA and is a full comprehensive class incorporating all core subjects and Bible knowledge and application skills.

 Is your program licensed?